jessicaparks/cv/entries/agbiome_1.md

 tags: experience
 institute: AgBiome
 position: RESEARCH ASSOCIATE
+location: Durham, NC
 begin: 2013
 end: 2015
 notes: [
-  "I performed microbial isolation, stocking, and growth for pest assays;
-  and I led an experiment that resulted in the addition of a selective isolation strategy that was used for about half of AgBiome's 80,000+ microbe collection.", "I identified candidate pesticidal proteins from microbial genomes, and developed a Python workflow to prepare the resulting data for patent filing.
-This protein collection resulted in multiple research partnership deals with other biotech companies.", "I led project planning, user testing, and coordination with a software partner for development of a Postgres database and Ruby-on-Rails app.
-This was a multi-year project with a budget up to $1M, and the product was used by the company for 7+ years."
+  "Optimized microbial isolation protocols, implementing selective strategies that scaled to 40,000+ microbes (~35% of company collection).", "Identified candidate proteins from microbial genomes, and developed Python workflow to streamline data preparation for patent filing.
+This protein collection was the basis for research partnerships with multiple biotech companies.", "Managed database development project, coordinating with external vendor to build PostgreSQL/Ruby-on-Rails platform scaling from 10 to 100+ users over 7+ years."
 ]
 ---